DevrMichael/DevrMichael/README.md

 # ⚡ Fun fact: ...

+MY favorite place I've been is Hawaii.
 I have been to 22 countries all over the world and was lucky to live a year as an exchange student in St. Louis, Missouri during the second year of high school. <br>
 I love traveling and would love to work on some kind of travel app one day.